foxstrot/wp_plugins/com-netvoxlab-ownradio/readme.txt

 1. This is the main view of ownRadio player.

 == Changelog ==

+= 2017.02.18 =
+Change the display of track information.

 = 2017.02.15 =
 Fixed bug with pause button.